 Our lab members are from diverse scientific disciplines in polymer science, physico-organic chemistry, bioengineering, molecular and cell biology, diagnostic imaging, and others.
 Each lab member develops a focal area of expertise and our successes capitalize on synergistic collaborations among team members.
 The broad spectrum of scientific expertise and collaborative spirits enable the rapid development of new ideas and devices from bench to bed, and lab to the clinics.
 Meet the Team »

-July 2014, an article titled with "Ultra-pH Sensitive Nanoprobe Library with Broad pH Tunability and Fluorescence Emissions" was accepted in Journal of the American Chemical Society and selected to be featured in ACS Editors' Choice.
+July 2014, an article titled with "Ultra-pH Sensitive Nanoprobe Library with Broad pH Tunability and Fluorescence Emissions" was published in the Journal of the American Chemical Society and featured in ACS Editors' Choice.
 PDF

-June 2014, Chensu Wang, the graduate student in the lab was awarded 2014 Howard Hughes Medical Institute International Student Research Fellowship.
+June 2014, Chensu Wang, a graduate student in the lab was awarded 2014 Howard Hughes Medical Institute International Student Research Fellowship.